-My Spicy Shoyu Ramen recipe is easy to make at home.
-Topped with soft-boiled egg, fish cake, nori seaweed, and fall-apart tender chashu pork belly, this delicious bowl of spicy delight will surely satisfy your ramen craving!
+My Spicy Shoyu Ramen is a comforting bowl of toothsome noodles in a savory soy sauce broth that you can’t stop slurping.
+Topped with seasoned soft-boiled egg and melt-in-your mouth chashu pork belly, this delicious bowl of spicy delight will surely satisfy your craving for Japanese ramen. {Vegetarian substitutions included}

 What is Shoyu Ramen?

-‘Shoyu’ means soy sauce in Japanese.
+Shoyu (醤油) means soy sauce in Japanese.
 Shoyu ramen simply refers to ramen served with a soy sauce-based broth that is usually in clear, brown color.
-It is one of the 3 main types of ramen categorized by the broth flavors.
-If you’re in Tokyo, Shoyu is the most familiar form of ramen you’ll find.
+It is one of the three main types of ramen categorized by broth flavors.
+If you’re in Tokyo, shoyu ramen is the most familiar form of ramen you’ll find.

 How to Make Spicy Shoyu Ramen at Home